 Transitioning your child to adulthood may seem complicated and challenging, but there are many resources in place to help you achieve your goals.
 Not the least of these is the National Fragile X Foundation and the increasing numbers of parents involved in its Community Support Network.
 Call the foundation for information, support and referrals.

 As for the public agencies whose support you will need, it is always a good idea to contact them early to help plan for future services.
 Getting “ahead” helps give you a better view of the road ahead, and makes the process less overwhelming.

 As always, patience, persistence, and advocacy are important components in navigating adult services.
 Professional advocates can also be useful resources to help take some of the burden off your shoulders.
-Consult local resources or a LINKS group in your area for information and referrals to qualified professionals.
+Consult local resources or a Community Support Network group in your area for information and referrals to qualified professionals.